Share

 The Generate File Methodology section contains step by step instructions for you to Export or import to or From a Generate file.

-I would like to use the InfoWater Pro ODBC command but don't know how?
+How do I use the InfoWater Pro ODBC command?

-The ODBC Methodology section will help you understand and use the Open Database Connection tool of InfoWater Pro to import or export to a third party data source.
+See the ODBC to understand how to use the Open Database Connection tool of InfoWater Pro to import or export to a third-party data source.

-How do I color code my Data Elements in InfoWater Pro?
+How do I color code my model elements in InfoWater Pro?

 Refer to the section on Working with ESRI Geodatabases to learn more.